xnought/selectmax/README.md

 # `symax`

-Symmetric selection of values in attention.
+Symmetric selection of values in attention that is not shift invariant. (this is an experiment)

 Inspired this one dudes tweet on why softmax is giving weirdness in attention